SAP/jenkins-library/documentation/docs/steps/isChangeInDevelopment.md

 ## Specifying the Change Document

+The target of the status check is a change document, identified by an identifier (ID).

-Specify the ID of the change document by [parameter](transportRequestUploadSOLMAN#By-Step-Parameter) or [common pipeline environment](transportRequestUploadSOLMAN#Common-Pipeline-Environment).
+Specify the ID by [parameter](transportRequestUploadSOLMAN#By-Step-Parameter) or [common pipeline environment](transportRequestUploadSOLMAN#Common-Pipeline-Environment).

 ## Return Value